andrzejczepiel/Kubernetes_cluster_installation_on_RHEL_8/README.md

 That is why if you want to run it in AWS, it wil not work on Free Tier instance t2.micro.
 In my case I was using t3a.medium instance type.
 Infrastructure was build using terraform deployment.
-(you can check my other terrafrom repositories on https://github.com/andrzejczepiel)
+(you can check my other terrafrom repositories on [Link] https://github.com/andrzejczepiel )

 **You can use this manual for installation in cloud or on premisses.
 If you want to use it on different OS than RedHat, make suitable adjustments in commands.**